 The most simple and practical way of scheduling corn irrigation is to use a moisture balance or checkbook method.
 This method helps a grower keep up with an estimated amount of available water in the soil as the crop grows.
 The objective is to maintain a record of incoming and outgoing water so that an adequate balanced amount is maintained for crop growth.
 Growers require certain basic information to use a checkbook method.
 This information typically includes the soil type of the field and/or soil water holding capacity/and infiltration rate, expected daily water use of corn, and a rain gauge or access to nearby rainfall information.
-An example of a checkbook method calculation is presented after Table 10.
+An example of a checkbook method calculation is presented after Table 8.
 The UGA Corn Checkbook was developed from a historical average of evapotranspiration.
 This method is very conservative and most often errors on the side of over irrigating rather than under irrigating.
-However, caution is advised when utilizing the checkbook method alone as it was developed from a historical average, and may not adequately address water requirements during extreme (either wet or dry) years.
-This means that in years that are drier than average the checkbook method would tend to under-irrigate and during years that are wetter than average it would tend to over-irrigate.
-The 2019 and 2020 production seasons were both prime examples of years in which we had abnormally hot and dry weather.
+However, caution is advised when utilizing the checkbook method alone as it was developed from a historical average and may not adequately address water requirements during extreme weather conditions.
+Seasons with extended periods of these weather conditions such as several consecutive cloudy days or several days with higher than average temps will require adjustments to the checkbook method.
+The 2019, 2020, and 2022 production seasons were prime examples of years in which we had abnormally hot and dry weather.
 2021 was a unique year in which overall rainfall was high, and dryland yields were low, due to a lack of rainfall during tassel.
-This shows, that careful consideration to irrigation distribution is more critical than total amount.
+This shows that careful consideration to irrigation distribution is just as critical as total amount.
 Many irrigation scheduling and application issues were observed during these years because of this reason.
-In most "average" years these problems are masked by supplemental rainfall, the lack of the rain during 2019 and 2020 made these problems very prevalent across the state.
+In most "average" years these problems are masked by supplemental rainfall, the lack of rain during 2019 and 2020 made these problems very prevalent across the state.
 It should be noted that the Checkbook alone does not account for soil water holding capacity.
-Thus, when using the Checkbook it is advised that soil information be considered to ensure adequate soil moisture is available to the crop.
-An easy to read quick reference irrigation scheduling, which includes corn, is available at Irrigation Reference Guide for Corn, Cotton, Peanuts, and Soybeans | UGA Cooperative Extension.
-Check with your local Extension office for availability of a hard and waterproof copy.
+Thus, when using the Checkbook, it is advised that soil information be considered to ensure adequate soil moisture is available to the crop.